A Moroccan Metropolis: The Essential Travel Guide to Casablanca

 Fly to Casablanca Mohammed V International Airport

-Casablanca Mohammed V International Airport is the main aviation gateway to Morocco and lies around 35 kilometres from the city centre.
-The most affordable way to travel between the two is by train.
-Just head downstairs from Terminal 1 to hop on the direct 45-minute ride into town.
+Casablanca Mohammed V International Airport is the main aviation gateway to Morocco and is served by flights from destinations around the globe.
+It lies around 35 kilometres from the city centre, with a train travelling between the two.
+Just head downstairs from Terminal 1 to the station - it's a 45-minute ride into the city.

 If you’re flying into Casablanca and have a few hours to kill before continuing on to another Moroccan destination, this Casablanca layover tour is ideal.
 It can be tailored to suit the time you have available and includes return transport from the airport.